spettersson/splunk4patientprivacy/README.md

-This repository was brought to life to help organizations get started with using **Splunk Enterprise** to protect **patient privacy**.
+This repository was brought to life to help organizations get started with using **Splunk Enterprise/Splunk Cloud** to protect **patient privacy**.
 The idea is to get as close as possible to a copy-and-paste approach, allowing you to select and deploy the most relevant content based on your specific needs and requirements.

 ## 📌 What You'll Find Here